karmab/nuages/README.md

 Basic Postgresql setup
 ---------

-    note: you could also use sqlite out of the box install postgresql-server for your distribution For instance, on rhel6.4, from epel
+    note: you can skip that  if you plan to use sqlite install postgresql-server for your distribution For instance, on rhel6.4, from epel

     yum -y install postgresql-server python-psycopg2